bag3318/RockPaperScissors/docs/Code.md

 **The master code will look like this:**

-> Note, the code is an executable and from a RubyGem
+> Note: the code is an executable and from a RubyGem

 [//]: # (`$ rps`)
 [//]: # (`> rps`)